- Takoyaki – What is it? How to make it?

 What is Takoyaki Pan?Are you adventurous?
 Then instead of buying a premade or frozen takoyaki you can make this delicious Osaka treat in your own kitchen.
 So what do you need to make takoyaki?
 There are two types of appliances for making takoyaki, an electric takoyaki maker and a takoyaki pan, made from either cast-iron or non-stick Teflon, that goes right on your stovetop.
 Both of these items resemble a waffle maker with a dozen or more round molds to pour your batter in, but instead of clamping it shut you shape the balls by turning them as they cook.
 Where can you get these awesome takoyaki makers?
 Your nearest Asian supermarket should carry them, but if not an online shop like Amazon will definitely have them.

-Let’s host Takoyaki Party!When you try our takoyaki recipe in an electric maker or stovetop pan be sure to grease the molds with oil before pouring in the batter, just as you would with a waffle maker.
+Let’s try our Takoyaki recipe and host a party!When you try our takoyaki recipe in an electric maker or stovetop pan be sure to grease the molds with oil before pouring in the batter, just as you would with a waffle maker.
 Also, you should get a bamboo stick or a barbeque skewer to flip the takoyaki balls while they cook.
 For people who like hosting dinners or entertaining friends, the electric takoyaki maker is a good choice because you can make takoyaki right on your table.
 It’s a great conversation piece and you can have your guests try to make their own takoyaki balls.

 Frozen takoyaki is great for snacks, a quick bite for lunch or appetizers for a dinner party.
 The best part is that it’s super easy to make, you just heat it up in the microwave, frying pan or the oven.
 If you want it crispy on the outside and soft and creamy on the inside, microwave it first and then fry it in a pan.
 After that, sprinkle a generous amount of sauce on top and you’re done!
 This Japanese treat has a very savory flavor and gives you a crispy, creamy, chewy texture all together.
 If you want to be really authentic, put a dash of bonito and aonori seaweed flake on the top for extra flavor.
 Oh, just be careful not to burn your tongue when you pop the takoyaki ball in your mouth, it’s very hot inside!